Please do not attend parkrun if you display any COVID-19 symptoms

 Bus: First bus services 21 & 22 to Old Catton, alight at the first stop on St Faiths Road.

-Catton Park is just off the A1042 inner ring round at the junction (traffic lights ) with St Faiths Rd, Old Catton.
-There is limited parking at the entrance on Oak lane but more is available at Old Catton Pavilion on Church St. Once parked, cross Church St and enter Catton Park via the gate opposite the school adjacent to Catton Pavilion.
+Catton Park is just off the A1042 inner ring round at the junction (traffic lights) with St Faiths Rd, Old Catton.
+There is parking available at Old Catton Pavilion on Church St. Once parked, cross Church St and enter Catton Park via the gate opposite the school adjacent to Catton Pavilion.
+It is a short walk along the main path to the start.